This family breeds millions of insects to help farmers choose predators over pesticides | CBC News

 "It's a natural way to control pests without having to spray their crops with pesticides, this is like the first line of defence now," said Mustafa.

-On top of pesticide use potentially having harmful environmental impacts, particularly when a pesticide moves outside of the intended application site, Mustafa said pesticides can also stop working, similar to the way humans can develop a resistance to antibiotics if taken too often and for long periods of time.
+On top of pesticide use potentially having harmful environmental impacts, particularly when a pesticide moves outside of the intended application site, Mustafa said pesticides can also stop working, similar to the way bacteria in humans can develop a resistance to antibiotics if taken too often and for long periods of time.

 "It's a similar case for pesticides," she said.